$\mathrm{SO}(3)$-homogeneous decomposition of the flag scheme of $\mathrm{SL}_3$ over $\mathbb{Z}\left[1/2\right]$: Construction of -Forms of -Orbits

-This completes the proof. \end{proof} \begin{property} Let $F$ be an algebraically closed field of characteristic diffrent from 2, and $V=(0\subset Fv_1\subset V_2\subset F^3)$ be a flag. \begin{enumerate} {(\arabic{enumi})} \item We say $V$ satisfies Property (LC1) if $(v_1,v_1)=0$, and every vector $v\in V_2$ satisfies either $Fv_1=Fv$ or $(v_1,v)\neq 0$. \item We say $V$ satisfies Property (LC2) if $(v_1,v_1)\neq 0$, and there exists a nonzero element $v\in V_2$ such that $(v_1,v)=(v,v)=0$.
-Remark that if such $v$ exists, $v$ is uniquely determined up to nonzero scalar by the property $(v_1,v)=0$ since $\dim V_2=2$. \end{enumerate} \end{property} \begin{lem} Let $R$ be a $\bZ\left[1/2\right]$-algebra, and $g\in \SL_3(R)$. \begin{enumerate} {(\arabic{enumi})} \item If $c_1(g)=0$, and $c_3(g)\in R^\times$ then the flags corresponding to all geometric fibers of $B$ satisfy Property (LC1).
+\begin{property} Let $F$ be an algebraically closed field of characteristic different from 2, and $V=(0\subset Fv_1\subset V_2\subset F^3)$ be a flag. \begin{enumerate} {(\arabic{enumi})} \item We say $V$ satisfies Property (LC1) if $(v_1,v_1)=0$, and every vector $v\in V_2$ satisfies either $Fv_1=Fv$ or $(v_1,v)\neq 0$. \item We say $V$ satisfies Property (LC2) if $(v_1,v_1)\neq 0$, and there exists a nonzero element $v\in V_2$ such that $(v_1,v)=(v,v)=0$.
+We remark that if such $v$ exists, $v$ is uniquely determined up to nonzero scalar by the property $(v_1,v)=0$ since $\dim V_2=2$. \end{enumerate} \end{property} \begin{lem} Let $R$ be a $\bZ\left[1/2\right]$-algebra, and $g\in \SL_3(R)$. \begin{enumerate} {(\arabic{enumi})} \item If $c_1(g)=0$, and $c_3(g)\in R^\times$ then the flags corresponding to all geometric fibers of $B$ satisfy Property (LC1).
 The converse holds if $R$ is reduced. \item If $c_1(g)\in R^\times$, and $c_2(g)=0$ then the flags corresponding to all geometric fibers of $B$ satisfy Property (LC2).
-The converse holds if $R$ is reduced. \end{enumerate} \end{lem} \begin{proof} Remark that if $R$ is reduced, an element $r\in R$ is zero if and only if it is zero in all residue fields of $R$.
-Therefore we may assume that $R=F$ is an algebraically closed field.
+The converse holds if $R$ is reduced. \end{enumerate} \end{lem} \begin{proof} We remark that if $R$ is reduced, an element $r\in R$ is zero if and only if it is zero in all residue fields of $R$.
+Therefore, we may assume that $R=F$ is an algebraically closed field.

 Part (1) follows since the flag $V=(0\subset Fv_1\subset Fv_1\oplus Fv_2\subset F^3)$ satisfies (LC1) if and only if $(v_1,v_1)=0$ and $(v_1,v_2)\neq 0$.
 We next prove that $V$ satisfies (LC2) if and only if $c_1(g)\in F^\times$ and $c_2(g)=0$.
 Notice that $c_1(g)\neq 0$ holds under the both conditions.
 We also have